 Go the extra mile and volunteer as a Youth Ambassador to help spread the word.

-Our Youth Ambassadors are an amazing network of young people, using their spare time to support our lifesaving work.
-This is a great opportunity to gain a variety of different skills, which will also look super on your CV and/or university application!
+Our Youth Ambassadors are an amazing network of young people who give their time to support our lifesaving work.

-- Tell everyone you know all about Anthony Nolan and the work we do
+- Raising awareness - tell everyone you know all about Anthony Nolan and the work we do

-- Encourage more of your peers (or anyone aged 16-30) to join the Anthony Nolan stem cell register
+- Recruiting lifesavers - encourage people aged 16-30 to join the Anthony Nolan stem cell register

 SAVE LIVES AT UNI